-Looking for best Linux to learn hacking?
+Looking for the best Linux distro to learn hacking?

-Best Linux hacking distros in 2016
+Best Linux hacking distributions

 BlackArch has its own repository containing thousands of tools organized in various groups.
 And the list is growing over time.

-It also includes a pre-configured Wiki set up to store information during your penetration tests.
+It also includes a pre-configured wiki set up to store information during your penetration tests.

 Pentoo is basically a Gentoo installation with lots of customized tools, kernel features and much more.
-It uses XFCE desktop environment.
+It uses the XFCE desktop environment.

 If you are already a Gentoo user, you can install Pentoo as an overlay on it.